domRiddle/ASF/Configuration.md

 └── log.txt
 ```

-**Mandatory** tag used below means that given file is absolutely crucial to launch ASF. **Generated** tag means that file does not exist by default, and may be generated in ASF process, on as-needed basis.
+**Mandatory** tag used below means that given file is absolutely crucial to launch ASF. **Generated** tag means that file does not exist by default, and may be generated in ASF process, on as-needed basis (and therefore used). **Optional** tag means that file is recognized by ASF, but not crucial for the process.

 In order to move ASF to new location, or another PC, it's enough to move entire file structure mentioned above.
 No further action is required.